 Suzanne Crew was recently appointed Chief Executive Officer of UNE Partnerships, a registered training organisation that specialises in vocational education, including the Diploma of Facilities Management (FM).
 She brings a wealth of knowledge, gained through her extensive experience in the tertiary education sector and a 10-year career in federal politics.

+What has been the biggest challenge in your new role?
 The biggest challenge I faced in the first three months of my tenure was the development of a new strategic plan and budget for approval by the UNE Partnerships Board.
 If the strategy was going to have any chance of success, it needed to be informed by our staff, students, partner organisations and clients.
 Given the tight time frame, I knew from the outset that building the trust necessary for people to be open and honest with me was going to be my biggest challenge.
 I needed to hit the ground running, spending most of my time building relationships with staff and stakeholders.
 We met the deadline and the strategy was approved by the board.
 Only time will tell if it is a success or not!

 More generically, my challenges are the same as most CEOs and senior management teams in tertiary education; an uncertain public policy environment, an increasingly complex and volatile regulatory environment, changing student and client expectations (and the need for pedagogical innovation and the technological investment required to keep pace with these demands), and increased competition domestically and internationally.
 Thus, it is now imperative to instil change-readiness and agile processes as core to any tertiary education institution.

 What are your main priorities for the future of UNE Partnerships?
+I have four main priorities for 2019:

+How do you ensure students receive quality training that aligns with industry needs?
 Our aim is to deliver experientially and research-informed vocational education and training courses that are practical, contemporary, customised and unique in an Australian vocational sector dominated by the delivery of standardised training packages.

 UNE Partnerships has a long history of closely partnering with key industry bodies – such as the FMA – to ensure that the needs of the industry are reflected in course design, delivery, content and assessment.
 We also select trainers and assessors based on their reputation and standing in their sector to ensure students are receiving contemporary and informed knowledge and skills from leaders in the field.